ChuChuIgbokwe/stepper_motor_controller/README.md

   * The other has 2 parameters `(inital_position, initial_velocity)`.
 The latter constructor needs the
   `set_goal()` method to set the remaining values.
-* The second constructor isn't being used because of the requirements for a command line interface
+* The second constructor isn't being used because of the requirements for a command line interface.

-position, velocity and acceleration a

 ### How to get this working

 clone the repository